Magiduck/UnsupervisedLearningMethods/README.md

 # UnsupervisedLearningMethods
-Some Unsupervised Learning methods I have learning in my Master of Science
+Some Unsupervised Learning methods I have learned in my Master of Science